 What features of CMRI's innovative vBRAS solution are highly recognized by the industry?
 Li Han, Vice Director of the Network Technology Research Institute, CMRI, was recently interviewed by C114, and discussed the reconstruction of CMRI's vBRAS solution to the industry concept as well as its current progress and the future prospects.

 C/U Separation: Technological Innovation and Optimal Evolution

-BRAS is the breakthrough point of the current fixed network transformation of operators.
+BRAS is the breakthrough point of the current fixed network digital transformation of operators.
 Li Han told C114 that the performance of the current vBRAS solution based on x86 servers cannot meet the requirements of large-scale MAN applications, while "C/U separation" (control and forwarding separation) is a "reconstruction" measure for traditional BRAS equipment.
 This measure not only meets CMCC's needs for developing a large number of broadband MAN users, but also completely solves the problems of traditional BRAS equipment, such as low resource utilization, long time-to-market of new services, and complexity in operation and maintenance.
 When CMRI first proposed the vBRAS with a C/U separation architecture, many operators and vendors adopted a wait-and-see attitude.
 However, with the continuous breakthroughs and bright commercial prospects of the vBRAS solution, this idea is gradually recognized by the industry.

 In terms of network architecture design, CMCC proposes the transformation from voice and data orientation to content and traffic orientation, which is exactly CMCC's Telecom Integrated Cloud (TIC) architecture.
 According to Li Han, the C/U separation architecture of vBRAS well matches CMCC's TIC architecture, not only from the perspective of fixed network architecture or the edge of MANs, but also from the perspective of the overall network architecture.